Gluten-Free Lemon Zucchini Bread (Tastes Like Dessert)

 If you’re staring at a pile of garden zucchini and wondering what to do with it, this gluten-free lemon zucchini bread is one of my favorite ways to use it up.
 It’s soft and fluffy with just the right amount of moisture.
 Fresh lemon juice and zest give this quick bread a delicious, citrus flavor.
-A simple lemonade icing on top soaks in a little and adds a sweet, citrusy finish.
-It’s the kind of loaf you’ll want to slice into while it’s still slightly warm.
+Top it with a lemonade icing on top soaks in a little and adds a sweet, citrusy finish.

 A loaf of gluten-free lemon zucchini bread sliced on a cutting board so you can see the inside.